 Source: CMR-23/doc.
 033/22r2, CAN 5603r1/22, B 5740/23, CAN 5768/23, USA 5717/23

-Multiple non-GSO systems are currently being planned and are designed to meet the constantly growing demand for broadband connectivity.
-Over the last few years, the development of broadband connectivity while on the move has been such that users are now expecting the same quality of service when they are travelling than at home and non-GSO systems are ideally positioned to serve this growing market with low latency.
+Multiple non-GSO fixed-satellite service (FSS) systems are currently being planned and are designed to meet the constantly growing demand for broadband connectivity.
+Over the last few years, the development of broadband connectivity while on the move has been such that users are now expecting the same quality of service when they are travelling than at home, and non-GSO FSS systems are ideally positioned to serve this growing market with low latency.

-The last two WRCs have adopted regulatory frameworks for the operations of GSO ESIM in Ka-band.
-WRC-15 adopted Resolution 156 (WRC-15) allowing the use of earth stations in motion (ESIM) communicating with GSO FSS networks in the 19.7-20.2 GHz and 29.5-30.0 GHz bands and WRC-19 adopted Resolution 169 (WRC-19) allowing the use of ESIMs communicating with GSO FSS networks in the frequency bands 17.7-19.7 GHz and 27.5-29.5 GHz.
+The last two WRCs have adopted regulatory frameworks for the operations of of earth stations in motion (ESIM) communicating with GSO networks (“GSO ESIM”) in the Ka-band.
+WRC-15 adopted Resolution 156 (WRC-15) allowing the use of GSO ESIM in the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz, and WRC-19 adopted Resolution 169 (WRC-19) allowing the use of GSO ESIM communicating with GSO FSS networks in the frequency bands 17.7-19.7 GHz and 27.5-29.5 GHz.

-The development of a harmonized technical and regulatory framework for the use of ESIMs with non-GSO FSS systems would facilitate the development of and access to affordable broadband connectivity for all regardless of location while ensuring that no harmful interference is caused to other services.
+The development of a harmonized technical and regulatory framework for the use of ESIMs communicating with non-GSO FSS systems (“non-GSO ESIM”) would facilitate the development of and access to affordable broadband connectivity for all regardless of location while ensuring that no harmful interference is caused to other services.

 DRAFT-INTERAMERICAN PROPOSALS